• Notification related to Degree Program

 • Changing delivery, duration, or content of certain approved degrees

 See Policies and Procedures, IV.D.1.
-Following are three examples of when to use this notification form: (i) a school with comprehensive distance education approval begins to offer at least half of an already approved degree through a new modality, e.g., offering at least half of a residentially delivered degree online **for the first time**; (ii) a school reduces the total credits required for an already approved degree by at least 25 percent, e.g., from a 48- to 36-credit MA; and (iii) a school changes the content of an already approved degree by at least 25 percent, e.g., reducing or replacing the number of required courses by 25 percent or more (adding a new specialization to an approved degree does not require notification).
+Following are four examples of when to use this notification form: (i) a school with comprehensive distance education approval begins to offer at least half of an already approved degree through a new modality, e.g., offering at least half of a residentially delivered degree online for the first time; (ii) a school reduces the total credits required for an already approved degree by at least 25 percent, e.g., from a 48- to 36-credit MA; (iii) a school changes the content of an already approved degree by at least 25 percent, e.g., reducing or replacing the number of required courses by 25 percent or more (adding a new specialization to an approved degree does not require notification); and (iv) a school adopts a competency-based theological education model based on courses and/or credits for 25 to 49 percent of an already approved degree program.

 • / /